awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 You can find the source code for the application described in this guide on GitHub.

 <DetailIconCards>
-<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-netlify-functions" description="Connect a Neon Postgres database to your Netlify Functions application" icon="github">Use Neon with Netlify Functions</a>
+<a href="https://github.com/neondatabase/examples/tree/main/deploy-with-netlify-functions" description="Connect a Neon LangChaindatabase to your Netlify Functions application" icon="github">Use Neon with Netlify Functions</a>
 </DetailIconCards>

 ## Resources